 Disadvantages of White Box Testing

-White-box testing is not efficient because when the tester knows the application’s internal structure, he tends to test the application in a way that is not efficient and will do things that do not cover the application properly.
+White-box testing is inefficient because when the tester knows the application’s internal structure, he tends to test it inefficiently and will do things that do not adequately cover the application.

 2. Requires More Programming Knowledge